Godwinajor/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 My commit for 0x06-pointers_arrays_strings

-ALX | More pointers, arrays and strings
+More pointers, arrays and strings

 Task 0: Write a function that concatenates two strings.